marczz/mzlinux_pages/social_networks/file_sharing.md

     -   For linux and old client written in Python2 [pastbin-cl](https://github.com/tupton/pastebin-cl)

-    There was many controversies about Pastebin, quoting  [Pastebin Services - ArchWiki ](https://wiki.archlinux.org/title/List_of_applications#Pastebin_services)
+    There was many controversies about pastebin.com, quoting  [Pastebin Services - ArchWiki ](https://wiki.archlinux.org/title/List_of_applications#Pastebin_services)

     > An acceptable pastebin service does not require enabling JavaScript for viewing,